box/box-python-sdk-gen/docs/shield_information_barrier_segment_restrictions.md

 ### Arguments

+- type `CreateShieldInformationBarrierSegmentRestrictionTypeArg`
+  - The type of the shield barrier segment restriction for this member.
+- shield_information_barrier `Optional[ShieldInformationBarrierBase]`
+  -
-- request_body `CreateShieldInformationBarrierSegmentRestrictionRequestBodyArg`
+- shield_information_barrier_segment `CreateShieldInformationBarrierSegmentRestrictionShieldInformationBarrierSegmentArg`
-  - Used as requestBody for the API call
+  - The `type` and `id` of the requested shield information barrier segment.
-- headers `CreateShieldInformationBarrierSegmentRestrictionHeadersArg`
+- restricted_segment `CreateShieldInformationBarrierSegmentRestrictionRestrictedSegmentArg`
+  - The `type` and `id` of the restricted shield information barrier segment.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns